 Creating a content funnel is made up of three significant steps.
 These are as follows:

 The TOFU Content Stage

-You found someone to date while swiping on Tinder.
+You found someone interesting on an online dating profile.
 The person seems quite promising, but you still have doubts.
 You want to know whether the person is compatible with you or not.
 So, you decide to go on a date with them.

 The top of the funnel is very similar to the above scenario.
 Your potential customer finds you through your marketing efforts, such as paid ads.
-At this attractive stage, you try to keep their attention and make them interested in your business.
+At this stage, you try to attract their attention and spark their interest.
 This is the beginning of the lead generation process.